wwn1233/A-Lightwe-Classification-Project-based-on-PyTorch/Readme.md

-﻿# A project for classification problem,
+﻿# A lightweight project for classification problem and bag of tricks are employed for better performance
 ### Weinong Wang, weinong.wang@hotmail.com

 # Requirements